kauefraga/anime-archive/README.md

 Why would you use Anime Archive instead of a notepad?
 Here's why:

 - [x] A simple interface, you will easily figure out how to use it.
-- [x] It's blazingly fast because don't has any server calls.
+- [x] It's blazingly fast because doesn't have any server calls.
 It registers stuff in a file-based database (SQLite).
 - [x] It's also lightweight because of the database choice.

 And the most important one, if you are a command line enjoyer, then I probably gotcha :).